Car Loses Power While Driving + Check Engine Light

 Power loss while driving can feel different depending on the cause.

-- Car feels normal at low speed but weak on the road: often seen when load makes the problem easier to notice.
+• Feels normal at low speed but weak on the road: this usually means the problem shows up once load increases.

-- Car jerks and loses power together: often points more toward a misfire.
-Learn what jerking during acceleration usually means →
+• Car jerks and loses power together: this often points more toward a misfire or uneven power delivery.
+See Car Jerks When Accelerating

-In more severe cases, the engine may not just lose power, but shut off completely while driving (stall).
-If that happened or started happening to you, see: Car Stalls While Driving →
+In more severe cases, the engine may not just lose power, but shut off completely while driving.
+If that is happening, see Car Stalls While Driving

 What to Check First